MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/best-practices.md

 **Privacy**: Make sure that your extension handles user data appropriately.

-**User experience**: Make sure that your extension provides an intuitive and seamless user experience.
+**User experience**: Make sure that your extension provides a clean, intuitive, and seamless user experience on the web without ads that can be interruptive.

 **Store listing**: Make sure that your extension's store listing sets correct user expectations and clearly communicates what the extension does.